cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ```
 {:codeblock}

-Specify the information that you want from each document that is a match.
-The values that are specified in
+You can tailor the result set to meet your requirements.
-the `fields` parameter determine what is returned.
-In this case, the results include the first
+The `fields` parameter specifies the fields to return.
+In this case, the results include the first name,
-and last name of everyone who meets the search criteria.
-The results are sorted by first name
+last name, and location.
+The results are sorted by first name in ascending order based on the values in the
-in ascending order based on the `sort` parameters values.
+`sort` parameter.

 ```json
   "fields" : [ "lastname", "firstname", "location" ],